 Registrars | Photos & Coordinates | Sources

 At one time, there were nine offices around Manitoba where land transactions could be completed: Winnipeg, Portage la Prairie, Brandon, Morden, Neepawa, Boissevain, Carman, Virden, and Dauphin.
-This two-storey brick building in Boissevain (in what is now the Municipality of Boissevain-Morton) was designed by Winnipeg architect W. B. Lait and erected by the provincial government in 1903, at a cost of about $12,000.
+This two-storey brick building in Boissevain (in what is now the Municipality of Boissevain-Morton) was designed by Winnipeg architect William Barnes Lait and erected by the provincial government in 1903, at a cost of about $12,000.
 Its functions were eventually transferred to the Brandon office, and the building is now occupied by another provincial government department.

 Photos & Coordinates